 The latest versions of online project management solutions enable access for multiple users.
 This makes sharing of data much easier.
 However, while multi-user access has its collaborative benefits, you will need to avoid unauthorized viewing of sensitive project data and monitor access control.
 Forget to change the settings in access control, and you could have many eyes viewing private company information.

 If you and your team are using project management software for the first time, you’re most likely making the transition from traditional spreadsheets.

-At first, you may be frustrated by how difficult it is to navigate the interface of the tool, thinking that it just needs some getting used to.
+At first, you may be frustrated by how difficult it may seem to navigate the interface of the tool at first, but rest assured that it just needs some getting used to.
 Without anything to compare it to, you may not realize that the reason you’re not quite grasping how to use the tool is that the interface was, in fact, poorly designed.

-Poorly designed interfaces that are ugly and overloaded can cause quite the inconvenience.
-And instead of raising productivity, you and your team may want to go back to the old way altogether.
+Poorly designed interfaces that are ugly and overloaded can cause quite an inconvenience and instead of raising productivity, you and your team may want to go back to the old way altogether.

 The thing is, project management software should be easy-to-use.
 Entry Software knew how crucial it was to create a solution that resulted in better projects, more productive teams, and happier customers.
 And that’s why their TeamHeadquarters Project Management application has a simple-to-use interface that can control 100% of project interactions.

-Furthermore, TeamHeadquarters believes that the advantages of project management software outweigh the disadvantages.
-Yes, project management software will cost money.
-However, the increased team productivity more than makes up for it.
+Furthermore, the advantages of project management software outweigh the disadvantages.
+Yes, project management software will require a financial investment, however, the increased team productivity provides a quick payback.
 As for the complexity and learning curve, acquiring a new skill is never a bad thing.
 And when it comes to execution, project managers need to recognize that project management software is utilized to assist and complement them, not to take over their role entirely.

 Bottom line.
 If you make the effort to use the project management software to its potential, your investment will be well worth it.